OPC Studio User's Guide and Reference

 OPC Data Client is primarily written in Microsoft .NET.
 The Python API is layered on top of the .NET components of OPC Data Client.
 This is achieved with the help of Python.NET package (pythonnet), which allows Python code to consume .NET types in nearly seamless way.

 It is recommended that you read the Python.NET documentation, in order to get understanding of the concepts, and also some limitations that this approach has.
-In adition, the Knowledge Base article Inside the Python support in QuickOPC discusses the details and concrete implementation choices taken in OPC Data Client to make the Python support possible.
+In addition, the Knowledge Base article Inside the Python support in QuickOPC discusses the details and concrete implementation choices taken in OPC Data Client to make the Python support possible.

 Concept Mappings